sirphilalx/printf/README.md

 This is a project to test our abilities of writing functional C programs.
 We have been tasked with writing the printf function that imitates the C standard printf function.

-We have been paired in twos to work on this project.
+We have been paired in twos to work on this project

 ## Authors